-The former T. S. Moor residence was purchased by Civil War Veteran Charles Frank Pratt (1843-1913) who moved to Hartland from Bangor following the war and married Mary Woodbridge of Hartland.
-He operated “C. F. Pratt’s Dry Goods & Groceries” on the first floor.
+The former Thomas S. Moor residence was purchased by Civil War Veteran Charles Frank Pratt (1843-1913) who moved to Hartland from Bangor soon after the war ended where he married Hartland native Mary Woodbridge (1847-1913) in 1872.
+They lived upstairs while he operated “C. F. Pratt’s Dry Goods & Groceries” on the first floor for some 35 years.

-Former C. F. Pratt Residence & Store, Hartland Opera House & former Lyman Cook Residence
+Former C. F. Pratt Residence & Store, Opera House/Town Hall & former Lyman Cook Residence

 Looking down Academy Street from Blake Street